seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **POMPEY**
 Then so much have I heard:
-And I have heard, Apollodorus carried–
+And I have heard, Apollodorus carried--

 **DOMITIUS ENOBARBUS**
 No more of that: he did so.